MIKE BEGG

 The number one diligence shortcut that costs buyers money: trusting seller-provided P&L without cross-referencing Seller Central.
 Revenue is easy to misrepresent in a spreadsheet.
 Seller Central data doesn't lie.

 Brokers (Empire Flippers, Quiet Light, FE International) charge sellers 10-15% of the purchase price.
-As a buyer, you're not paying that fee, but you're competing with a vetted buyer pool in a structured process.
+As a buyer, you're not paying that fee, but you're competing with a vetted buyer pool in a structured process, and every listing you find on an online business for sale marketplace is being shopped to a dozen other buyers at the same time.

 When a brokered deal makes sense: